averbraeck/opentrafficsim/docs/08-tutorials/simulation-setup.md

 ## How to set up model factories when using an OD matrix

 When using an OD matrix, vehicle generation can bet set up using `ODApplier`.
-This utility uses an instance of `ODOptions` to define specifics of vehicle generation.
-One option is `ODOptions.GTU_TYPE` which has a value of type `GTUCharacteristicsGeneratorOD`.
+This utility uses an instance of `OdOptions` to define specifics of vehicle generation.
+One option is `OdOptions.GTU_TYPE` which has a value of type `GTUCharacteristicsGeneratorOD`.
 This tutorial covers some ways to define this.
 Section [GTU characteristics generator](../04-demand/gtu-characteristics.md) covers the structure for factories in a non-OD matrix context.
 The structure for characteristics within an OD matrix context is similar and discussed in section [GTU characteristics](../04-demand/traffic-od.md#gtu-characteristics).
 The difference is that the OD matrix defines the origin and the destination, and possibly the route and/or GTU type.

 In this tutorial the factories are defined in anonymous classes, as factories are often used in specifics contexts.
 For every model component this could however also be a separate class.
 Anonymous classes are an in-place manner to define extensions of classes, including extensions of interfaces and abstract classes.
 Below is example code where an instance of an anonymous extension of `GTUCharacteristicsGeneratorOD` is created.